 Well, they aren’t if you’re comparing the crisps to an apple – but, if you’re reaching for crisps you probably don’t want an apple so let’s just look at the facts for Sunbites compared them a normal packet of ready-salted potato crisps…

 They contain 67 per cent whole grains in the form of whole corn, whole wheat and whole oats.
 Potatoes have many good things about them, but wholegrains they are not.

 Sunbites are slightly higher in fibre than normal crisps (most of the fibre in a potato is in the skin and normal crisps don’t use the skin) containing 1.8 or 1.9g per packet as opposed to the 1.7g in normal crisps.

-Walkers Sunbites don’t expressly state if they are baked or fried, but they do use oil for whatever cooking method they use and that means that they contain around 5.1g of fat per 25g packet (a normal packet of ready salted crisps, which are fried, contains 10.4g)
+Walkers Sunbites don’t expressly state if they are baked or fried, but they do use oil for whatever cooking method they use and that means that they contain around 5.1g of fat per 25g packet (a standard packet of ready salted crisps, which are fried, contains 10.4g)

 However, because they use sunflower oil, only 0.6g of the fat comes from saturated fat.
 In fact, they only contain 5.4 calories from saturated fat – which is less than 3% of their calories.
 Which isn’t bad.
 Our imaginary packet of normal crisps contains 4 per cent of their calories from saturated fat.

 A normal 32.5g bag of ready-salted crisps contains 0.46g – so, when it comes to salt Sunbites are definitely better for you than a normal packet of crisps.

 Lastly, Sunbites are also free from added MSG, artificial colours, flavours and preservatives.
-Though, the ingredient list is quite long in the scheme of things.
+However, the ingredient list is quite long in the scheme of things.